Attack & Battle

 Siege and Razing

-• Catapult damage is applied only when the attacker wins the battle.
+- Catapults only deal damage when the attacker wins the battle.

-• Geometric overflow cost.
-The first 5 levels of a wave each cost a flat 10 SP.
-Each level beyond that doubles the pressure.
-Bigger stacks scale, but levelling an island in one wave costs an exponential number of catapults.
+- Overflow gets expensive fast.
+The first 5 levels of a wave each cost the flat 10 siege points.
+Every level beyond that doubles in cost.
+Big stacks still scale, but flattening an island in one wave takes an exponential number of catapults.
+See the cost table in Reference.

-• If the next level costs more SP than the remaining pool, the siege halts and the report names the exact deficit.
-No silent failures.
+- When the next level would cost more than the pool has left, the siege halts and the report tells you the exact shortfall.
+No silent failures, no half-damaged levels.

-• Targeting is deterministic: defensive walls, then watchtowers, kennels, barracks, production, and civic buildings.
+- Targeting is deterministic: defensive walls first, then watchtowers, kennels, barracks, production buildings, then civic buildings.
 The report shows the priority trace.

-• The main house is normally never targeted by catapults in an attack.
-A successful colonisation can raze it to level 1, not destroy it.
-The one exception is a Forsaken island — one whose owner has been absent for at least 14 days: any attack mission may then raze its main house.
-By liberation (a plain attack) the slot returns to the wild — a capital becomes a protected empty starter, a colony an ordinary wild island, and if it was the owner's last island that Governor is removed from the world; the attacker never takes ownership.
-(A colonisation mission against a Forsaken non-capital instead transfers it to the attacker — see Colonisation.)
+- The main house is normally never targeted by catapults in an attack.
+A successful colonisation can raze it to level 1, but not destroy it.
+The one exception is a Forsaken island, one whose owner has been absent for at least 14 days.
+Any attack mission against a Forsaken island may then raze its main house.
+A plain attack (liberation) returns the slot to the wild: a capital becomes a protected empty starter, a colony becomes an ordinary wild island, and if it was the owner's last island that Governor is removed from the world.
+The attacker never takes ownership this way.
+A colonisation mission against a Forsaken non-capital instead transfers it to the attacker (see Colonisation).
 While the owner is active, the main house can never be razed.

 Reference